Find the right OTDR test solution for your needs.

 Certify, maintain, and troubleshoot your fiber optic systems better with industry-leading OTDR test equipment and procedures.

-An Optical Time Domain Reflectometer (OTDR) is an instrument used to create a virtual “picture” of a fiber optic cable route.
-The analyzed data can provide insight into the integrity of the fibers, as well as any passive optical component such as the connections, splices, splitters and multiplexers along the cable path.
+Optical Time Domain Reflectometer (OTDR) is an instrument used to create a virtual “picture” of a fiber optic cable route.
+The analyzed data can provide insight into the integrity of the fibers, as well as any passive optical component such as the connectors, splices, splitters and multiplexers along the cable path.

 Once this information has been captured, analyzed and stored, it can be recalled as needed to evaluate the degradation of the same cable over time.

 The OTDR is also the only tool capable of troubleshooting any fiber optic cable failures by locating the distance to the fault and identifying the type of fault-like breaks, bends, bad connectors and any excessive loss.
 An OTDR instrument can be a portable tool or it can be rack-mounted and placed for permanent monitoring in the network such that an alarm can be triggered if the fiber is compromised.